 I wouldn’t call her a fatalist, or even a pessimist, but she is ruthless when it comes to the weather.
 She is horrified by people that plan for outdoor events, especially weddings.
-Like the Sherpa belief that having sex on Mt.
-Everest will bring on a holy storm, in her eyes planning an outdoor wedding a year in advance is brazen, a way to openly spite the gods.
 When I was headed to a cousin’s wedding on top of a mountain in West Virginia, I expressed how pretty I thought it would be.
 My mother, having kept tabs on the rainfall of other states, countered with, “The mosquitos will eat you alive.”
 My own wedding reception was supposed to be outside, and a few days beforehand, the weather did not look promising.
 I made the mistake of telling her I hoped the day would be nice.

 “It won’t,” she said.